St Clement's Church, West Thurrock: Construction

 A church has occupied the site in West Thurrock since pre-conquest days.
+The first church close to the river would have been on the strip of gravel which the present day church stands.
+There was no sea wall or river bank as we know it today.
 In the early twelfth century the church existed with a circular tower serving as the nave.
 In the early thirteenth century the building was widened with north and south aisles built on either side of the rectangular chancel and by the late thirteenth century the building had been extended with a new chancel; the existing chancel became the nave, and north and south chapels were added.
 The chancel's eastern wall was later demolished and moved to its present position.

 By the late fifteenth century the north and south walls of the chancel were removed and replaced with arcades, and the circular nave was brought down and replaced with a large tower.
 In 1628 the east wall of the chancel was reconstructed.
 Repairs were made to the tower and south aisle in 1640 and 1711 respectively.
 Early in the nineteenth century the south chapel was rebuilt and shortened.
 In 1906, major repairs were undertaken, including a new roof on the chancels and aisles; four years later the east wall of the chancel was reconstructed.
 Repairs were also made in 1935 as iron ties were fitted to strengthen the walls, which had become damaged by subsidence.
 In 1940 Procter & Gamble began production at a new plant neighbouring the church and would later hold the historic building's future in its hands.
 In 1950 the church's flat roofs had to be repaired once more after the lead lining was stolen.
 Three years later more roof work was completed when the building tiles were replaced.
 The tower and north chapel were also repaired at this time.